uinix-js/uinix-ui/readme.md

 ##### `config.responsiveCssProperties`

 By default, the `system` is not configured to be responsive.
-With the appropriate `config.responsiveBreakpoints` and styles defined in [`createStyles`](#createstylesstyles), the `system` will be responsive on the CSS property names specified in `config.responsiveCssProperties`.
+With the appropriate `config.responsiveBreakpoints` and responsive styles, the `system` will be responsive on the CSS property names specified in `config.responsiveCssProperties`.

 <details>
 <summary>Example</summary>